WheelBarrow2/maximizeOrOpen/README.md

 * If there are more than one window of an application, executing the script multiple times would tab through them

 ## FAQ
-##### Why is screen required?
-Screen is required to start the targeted application if it is not already running.
-I'm sure there are other more elegant solutions to this, and you are more than welcome to fork this code and implement it.

 ##### Does this run on Windows or Mac?
 No, only Linux systems using X-Server, since it uses wmctrl (and screen for that matter).